pulumi/docs/pulumi-hugo/themes/default/content/registry/packages/kubernetes/how-to-guides/managing-resources-with-server-side-apply.md

 With Server-Side Apply mode enabled, you can also remove a field from an existing resource.
 This example demonstrates removing `.labels.foo` from an existing Namespace.

+In most cases, it is not necessary to set the [fieldManager](https://kubernetes.io/docs/reference/using-api/server-side-apply/#managers) name explicitly because the provider automatically assigns a unique manager name to each resource by default.

+Deleting an existing field is a special case where this is needed.
+In this workflow, we first take ownership of the field to delete (using the `patch1` resource in this example), and then set it to null/undefined in a subsequent step (using the `patch2` in this example).
+Since both patches need to operate on the same field, they must use the same `fieldManager` rather than using the auto-assigned value.
+Also note the use of the `patchForce` option to explicitly take ownership of the field from another `fieldManager`.

 {{< chooser language "typescript,python,go,csharp,java,yaml" >}}

 {{% choosable language typescript %}}